 Our expertise is built on our Thoracic Radiology Department’s depth and breadth of experience in lung cancer screening.
 Members of the team sit on national scientific committees to establish guidelines on interpretation and management of CT abnormalities discovered at screening.
 Most importantly, the NYU Langone Medical Center Department of Radiology is a leader in patient safety and attention to minimizing radiation exposure.
 What this means is that we utilize a “low dose technique” on cutting edge equipment to ensure the safest procedures and the most reliable results.

 The NYU Langone Medical Center Division of Pulmonary and Critical Care Medicine has been in the forefront of research in the early detection of lung cancer.
 Since 2000 NYU has been a part of the Early Detection Research Network (EDRN) of the National Cancer Institute.
 Over 1500 individuals have participated in the NYU Lung Cancer Biomarker Center of the EDRN, undergoing CT scans for lung cancer screening under the supervision of the Division of Pulmonary Medicine.
 We have diagnosed more than 30 early-stage lung cancers

 Multidisciplinary teams within an NCI-designated Cancer Center

-If CT screening leads to a diagnosis of a lung cancer, experts at NYU Cancer Institute are prepared to guide you through the process of treatment and recovery.
+If CT screening leads to a diagnosis of a lung cancer, experts at the Perlmutter Cancer Center are prepared to guide you through the process of treatment and recovery.
 NYU Langone Medical Center has world-renowned specialists including thoracic surgeons and medical oncologists and radiation oncologists.
 Receiving your care in one location, under a single coordinated team, ensures optimal management with minimal chance of duplications and omissions in your treatment.